spikegrobstein/mcwrapper/README.markdown

 ## Quickstart

-To use `mcwrapper`, first open `mcwrapper` in your text editor of choice (eg TextMate, `vim`).
-At the top of the file are configuration parameters.
-You should set them to their necessary values.
-The important one is `MINECRAFT_SERVER_PATH` which is the path to the minecraft_server.jar on your filesystem.

-When running, `mcwrapper` will use the directory that contains your minecraft_server.jar file to store it's necessary files along with the server's world data.
+Getting up and running with `mcwrapper` is easier than ever.
+Provided you have git installed:

+ 1. cd into the directory with minecraft_server.jar in it.
+ 2. git clone git://github.com/spikegrobstein/mcwrapper.git
+ 3. cd mcwrapper
+ 4. ./mcwrapper start

+If you don't have git:

+ 1. download a zip or tarball of the latest version of mcwrapper from https://github.com/spikegrobstein/mcwrapper
+ 2. unzip/untar it
+ 3. rename resulting directory to 'mcwrapper'
+ 4. copy resulting 'mcwrapper' directory into the same directory as minecraft_server.jar.
+ 5. cd into the 'mcwrapper' directory
+ 6. ./mcwrapper start

+The above will start up a Minecraft server instance using default settings.
+All support files related to mcwrapper will be stored in this new mcwrapper directory.
+Updating to the latest version is as easy as cd'ing into the mcwrapper directory and typing `git pull`

+See the Configuration section below for instructions on modifying the default configuration.

+### Commands

-Once you have the script properly configured, you can start the server by running the following:
+As seen above, you can start the server by running the following:

     ./mcwrapper start